camunda/camunda/README.md

 ## Running e2e tests

-On Operate we use Testcafe for e2e testing ([see docs](e2e/README.md)).
-But we started to migrate some tests to Playwright.

 Playwright e2e tests run on every push on every branch through Github Actions.

 To run these locally you can follow the steps below: